eweintraub/hpsValidate/README.md

 >data-validate: identifies field(s) that should be validated

+>data-optional: identifies field as optional.
+The field will only be validated if it is not empty

 >data-pattern: if data-validate is set to custom then this field identifies the pattern to match

 >data-error-empty: identifies the text displayed if field is empty

 >data-error-failed: identifies the text displayed if field fails validation

+>data-validate-optional: This determines if the field is always validated or only when populated.
+A use case for this is middle name, if someone doesn't have a middle name that's fine but if you do it's probably not "12345".
+Using this option will apply only to element with the class.
+To apply globally use the *validateIfEmpty* option.

 >data-always-invalid: Use this attribute on an input if you do not want the form to validate and enable the submit button.
 You will need to enable the button manually as the field will show success but the checkForAllValidated() function will always return false.